GabrielRmartins/SoccerEventSpotNet/README.md

 - events_data_path is the path to processed event data (.csv).(Default is "SoccerEventSpotNet/Common/ProcessedEvents.csv")
 - output_path is the path to the output folder where labels should be saved.(Default is "SoccerEventSpotNet/Common/Labels/")
  - exp_id is the experiment identifier from where labels should be created.(Default is "1", possible entries: 1-12)
-- mathes_plit_path is the path to file with spliting json dictionary.(Default is "SoccerEventSpotNet/DataProcessing/MatchesSplit.json")
+- mathes_split_path is the path to file with spliting json dictionary.(Default is "SoccerEventSpotNet/DataProcessing/MatchesSplit.json")

 Notes:

--  The labels will be generated on outpuh_path folder inside a new folder of name "Exp_{exp_id}".
+-  The labels will be generated on output_path folder inside a new folder of name "Exp_{exp_id}".
 - If you want to create new labels you should modify "DataProcessing/generate_labels.py" to generate these labels.
 One way to do it is to implement a new generation function and an "elif" new statement on "main" function that call it with a specific identifier.

 **Generating tensors.**